MrModd/ODROID-C2-Bare-Metal/src/README.md

 address you shouldn't see anythig new after the *go* command.
 If the program was incorrect you probably would have seen an exception managed by U-Boot.

+## 02 - Led

+A feedback is needed in order to test if program is really running on the board.
+The simplest thing to do is to change the state of a GPIO wired to a LED and check whether the light goes on or off.
+ODROID C2 has one LED wired to the bank AO of the GPIO controller.
+From the schematics of the board you can understand at which line it is wired.
+It results that the blue LED is wired to the *SYS_LED* signal that reach the SoC through the **GPIOAO_13** line.
+Note that an **Low** level to the GPIO turns the LED on, because SYS_LED signal is wired to the cathode.

+The board powers up with the blue LED turned on.
+So the purpose of this part is to turn it off setting an **High** level to the GPIO register.

+Generally there are several registers related to each GPIO:

+- **PINMUX**: these registers define the purpose of the SoC pin in the case that different functions are associated to the same pin;
+- **CONTROL**: these registers define the direction of the GPIO, the value read from the port in case of Input or written to the latch in case of Output and the Pull-up/down.

+These registers have to be found on the SoC manual.

+The *odroidc2.h* header file should be used as general definition file for the board.
+This loads all other header files organized by subsystem.
+*odroidc2_gpio.h* contains all the definitions related to the GPIOs as well as all the bitmask needed in order to change the state of the LED.